 Write a chapter plan, with a maximum of three sentences for each chapter: where it starts, what happens, and what the outcome is.
 This is a bit like a synopsis, but pushes you into working out the structural function of the units of your story.
-It's one of the first things that Debi Alper and I make writers do on our course on Self-Editing Your Novel, and it works like a charm for virtually all our 250+ graduates.
-If you'd like to join our 24th course, it starts in June.
+It's one of the first things that Debi Alper and I make writers do on our course on Self-Editing Your Novel, and it works like a charm for virtually all our 300+ graduates.

 Try a planning grid: a grid is another way of sorting out the structure, and has the advantage that you can use separate "on stage" columns if you have a dual narrative, but still see how they plait together: a little number in the corner of their respective boxes can show the order of the chunks in any given chapter, or the point-of-view.
 The rest of the columns can track everything else that you've got in a muddle with: external events, to-and-fro of letters, psychological stages of change, weather...